 Join Our Chapter

 Interested in joining our chapter?
 Membership opportunities are dependent on chapter openings.

 If you know someone in our chapter, talk to her about getting started, membership obligations and our membership drive timeline.
 If you do not know someone in NCL, you are invited to complete this Membership Inquiry Form.

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

 The Sandy Springs Chapter offers a six-year program for members to grow as leaders, mentors, and friends dedicating our resources to community support, improving Sandy Springs through hands-on volunteerism.

-Our sponsored annual membership recruitment period begins each October and concludes in January.
+Our sponsored annual membership recruitment period begins on January 15th and concludes on March 1st.
 Prospective Members can be mothers or female guardians of a girl who will be in 7th grade the September following admission.
-Openings in 8th grade are dependent on the predetermined class size range.
+Openings in 8th grade and 9th grades are dependent on the predetermined class size range.
 Class size is limited in order to maintain the integrity of the program.